Sal Magluta: Post-trial and sentencing

 Following their 1996 acquittal on drug-trafficking charges, Salvador Magluta and Augusto "Willy" Falcón continued to draw federal scrutiny.
 In 1999, prosecutors brought new indictments alleging that Magluta had engaged in a wide-ranging money-laundering and obstruction scheme, including allegations of paying jurors and witnesses during the earlier trial.

 In 2002, after a lengthy trial, Magluta was convicted of conspiracy to launder money, witness and juror bribery, and obstruction of justice.
 He was initially sentenced to 205 years in federal prison, later reduced to 195 years on appeal.

 He was first transferred to the United States Penitentiary in Marion, Illinois, and later moved to the United States Penitentiary, Florence ADX (the federal "supermax" facility in Colorado).
 Magluta retained attorneys Paul Petruzzi and Richard Klugh and sought a new trial, alleging numerous legal violations.

 Over the years, Magluta has filed multiple appeals and motions seeking to reduce his sentence or improve his confinement conditions.
 In 2021, a widely reported petition for compassionate release cited serious health concerns, including chronic illnesses, mental health struggles, and prolonged solitary confinement.

 Magluta's legal team and family continue to advocate for improved conditions and a reduced sentence, citing his long incarceration, declining health, and concerns about prison conditions at facilities including ADX Florence and USP Allenwood.

 Juror bribery and obstruction case

-Following the 1996 acquittal, the United States Attorney’s Office launched an investigation into the finances of Salvador Magluta and Augusto "Willy" Falcón.
+Following the 1996 acquittal, the United States Attorney's Office launched an investigation into the finances of Magluta and Augusto "Willy" Falcón.
 Prosecutors alleged that members of the 1996 jury, including the jury foreman, had been bribed.
 Magluta, Falcón, several jurors, associates, and some attorneys were subsequently charged with various offenses connected to the alleged jury tampering.

 In 2002, Magluta was tried and convicted on charges of conspiracy to launder money, witness and juror bribery, and obstruction of justice.
 He was found guilty on 12 of 39 counts.

-The sentence imposed—205 years in federal prison, later reduced to 195 years on appeal—was unusually severe compared to typical sentences for financial and obstruction crimes.
+The sentence imposed 205 years in federal prison, later reduced to 195 years on appeal was unusually severe compared to typical sentences for financial and obstruction crimes.
 Legal analysts noted that while the convictions involved bribery and laundering related to a major drug case, the term far exceeded the average federal sentence lengths for similar offenses.